 Mysticism in Medieval Europe is a major topic that one cannot envelop in a short blog piece.
 The focus here is on the their ideas of private revelation, ecstasy, and prophecy around the 1500s and onwards to the late 1700s.
 The following is an attempt to explain these three words in a medieval mindset in a manner that a contemporary reader understands.

 Private revelation is understood as a divine message.
 This revelation was imparted on a person by a dream or vision.
-The person does not necessarily have to asleep in bed for this to occur but could be wide awake.
+The person does not necessarily have to sleep in a bed for this to occur but could be wide awake.
 It could be the discerning of a devil or witch’s presence.
 The experience could produce an outcome with a miracle or healing.
 The private revelation could be an inner locution (an inner voice).
 It did not necessarily have to be major, nor theologically deep.
 It often applied to the mundane things in life such as decision making in a business transaction, marriage, divine appointment of a leader, or family life.3

 Charismatics and Pentecostals still believe in private revelation but this term is not consistently nor universally applied.
 Most contemporary Christian mystics would say, “God spoke to me,” and add nothing more.